CRDF Global

-CRDF Global is an independent nonprofit organization that promotes safety, security, and sustainability through science and innovation.
+Civilian Research and Development Foundation Global (CRDF Global) is an independent nonprofit organization that promotes safety, security, and sustainability through science and innovation.
 CRDF Global was authorized by the U.S. Congress in 1992 under the FREEDOM Support Act and established in 1995 by the National Science Foundation.
 This unique public-private partnership promotes international scientific and technical collaboration through grants, technical resources, and training.
 CRDF Global was originally named the U.S. Civilian Research and Development Foundation for the Independent States of the Former Soviet Union (CRDF).